julyou/julyou.github.io/README.md

-A personal website built with React.js leveraging Material UI.
+A personal website built with React.js and TypeScript leveraging Material UI.